-6.3.2.1 Soil Moisture Passive (L2/3_SM_P)
+6.4.1 Soil Moisture Passive (L2/3\SM\P)

-Table 6-4 summarizes the methodologies that will be used to validate L2/3_SM_P.
-Each of these was described previously.
+Table 6-4 summarizes the methodologies that will be used to validate L2/3\SM\P. Each of these was described previously.
 The primary validation will be a comparison of retrievals at 40 km with ground-based observations that have been verified as providing a spatial average of soil moisture at this scale, the CVS (see Section 5.6.3).
 However, other types of observations or products will contribute to post-launch validation.
 The following subsections describe these in more detail.

 Table 6-4.
-SMAP C al/Val Methodologies and Their · Roles in the L2/3_SM_P P roduct Validation Methodology Data Required Importance Metrics
+SMAP Cal/Val Methodologies and Their Roles in the L2/3\SM\P Product Validation

-Methodology Data Required Importance Metrics Core Validation Sites Grid Cell averages for each overpass Primary RMSE, Bias, Correlation Contributing Validation Sites Spatially scaled grid cell values for each overpass Secondary: Pending results of scaling analyses RMSE, Bias, Correlation Satellite Products Orbit-based match-ups Key targets Primary: Pending assessments and continued operation RMSD, Bias, Correlation Model Products Orbit-based match-ups Key targets Secondary RMSD, Bias, Correlation Field Experiments Detailed estimates for a very limited set of conditions Primary RMSE, Bias, Correlation
+Methodology Data Required Importance Metrics Core Validation Sites Grid Cell averages for each overpass Primary RMSE, Bias, Correlation Contributing Validation Sites Spatially scaled grid cell values for each overpass Secondary: Pending results of scaling analyses RMSE, Bias, Correlation Satellite Products Orbit-based match-ups (SMOS, GCOM-W, Aquarius) Primary: Pending assessments and continued operation RMSD, Bias, Correlation Model Products Orbit-based match-ups (NCEP, GEOS-5, ECMWF) Secondary RMSD, Bias, Correlation Field Experiments Detailed estimates for a very limited set of conditions Primary RMSE, Bias, Correlation

-6.3.2.1.1 Core Validation Sites
+6.4.1.1 Core Validation Sites

-As noted previously, the baseline validation (Stage 1) for the L2 SM P soil moisture will be a comparison of retrievals at 40 km with ground-based observations that have been verified as providing a spatial average of soil moisture at the same scale, referred to as Core Validation Sites (Section 5.6.4).
+As noted previously, the baseline validation (Stage 1) for the L2\SM\P soil moisture will be a comparison of retrievals at 40 km with ground-based observations that have been verified as providing a spatial average of soil moisture at the same scale, referred to as Core Validation Sites (Section 5.6.4).
 Many of these sites have been used in AMSR-E and SMOS validation [47-50].
 Some of these sites will also be the focus of intensive ground and aircraft field campaigns to further verify the accuracy of the collected data.

-The footprint-scale soil moisture estimates of Core Validation Sites will be compared against the SMAP L2 SM P products to produce RMSE assessment of the accuracy of the product over these sites.
+The footprint-scale soil moisture estimates of Core Validation Sites will be compared against the SMAP L2\SM\P products to produce RMSE assessment of the accuracy of the product over these sites.

-6.3.2.1.2 Contributing Validation Sites
+6.4.1.2 Supplemental Validation Sites

-The intensive network validation described above can be complemented by sparse networks as well as by new/emerging types of networks included in the Contributing Validation Sites (see Section 5.6.5).
-Due to the scaling issues of most of these networks discussed in Section 5.6.5 the data are more likely to be used as part of the statistical triple co-location analysis [32], [33] opposed to exact comparisons of in situ value and the product..
+The intensive network validation described above can be complemented by sparse networks as well as by new/emerging types of networks included in the Supplemental Validation Sites (see Section 5.6.5).
+Due to the scaling issues of most of these networks discussed in Section 5.6.5 the data are more likely to be used as part of the statistical triple co-location analysis [32], [33] opposed to exact comparisons of in situ value and the product(see also Section 3.3.5.4).

-6.3.2.1.3 Satellite Products
+6.4.1.3 Satellite Products

 Depending upon mission timing and life, it is possible that both SMOS and JAXA's GCOM-W will be producing global soil moisture products at the same time as SMAP (see Section 3.3.4).
-Both of these products are at the same nominal spatial resolution as the SMAP L2 SM P soil moisture and are supported by validation programs, which should be mature by the SMAP launch date.
+Both of these products are at the same nominal spatial resolution as the SMAP L2\SM\P soil moisture and are supported by validation programs, which should be mature by the SMAP launch date.